Current stage: Preliminary Injunction

 March 4, 2026

-Key EventThe court granted a consent motion for an extension of time and ordered that the defendants’ deadline to respond to the plaintiffs’ complaint is extended to 30 days after the court issues a ruling on the plaintiffs’ motion for preliminary injunction; the order is signed by the Chief Judge and dated March 3, 2026.
-The docket text indicates the defendants’ obligation to file a response is tolled until that post-ruling 30-day period.
+Key EventThe court granted the parties' consent motion and extended the defendant's deadline to respond to the complaint to 30 days after the court rules on the plaintiffs' motion for preliminary injunction.
+The order was signed by the Chief Judge on 2026-03-03.

 February 25, 2026

-Key EventThe court granted a motion to withdraw counsel and terminated Attorney Kelly M. Marzullo's appearance in the case, in an order signed by Chief Judge George Levi Russell, III on 2/25/2026.
-The docket entry reflects the court's approval of that withdrawal.
+Key EventThe court granted the defendant counsel's motion to withdraw, terminating Attorney Kelly M. Marzullo from the case; the order was signed by the Chief Judge on 2026-02-25.
+The docket reflects the attorney's termination.

 February 10, 2026